Unleash the Power of IoT-based Predictive Maintenance

 Most importantly, all this cool technology translates to tangible benefits.
 Industrial plants are able to eliminate unplanned downtime, lower preventive maintenance costs and reduce unanticipated repair costs.

-We see a future where preventive maintenance is entirely replaced by predictive maintenance.
+We see a future where preventive maintenance is entirely replaced by IoT predictive maintenance.
 Repairs or corrective action are only required when predictive technologies indicate failing health of machines.
 With clear advantages over traditional approaches, wireless predictive maintenance is poised to transform maintenance forever.
+More about The limitations of IIoT

 The article was written by Abhinav Khushraj, the co-founder and CEO of Petasense.
 He brings over a decade of experience in building businesses at larger corporations like Citrix and Nokia.
 He has also founded two other technology startups in the past.
 Khushraj has a degree in computer science from BITS, Pilani and an MBA from MIT Sloan.
 The article was published here first.